 Then, it rained and the rainwater came gushing onto the downstream neighbor and damaged her property.
 The contractor did not want to take responsibility for the storm water damage and refused to help.

-The ladies became the worst of enemies.
+The ladies ended up in court and became the worst of enemies.

 A number of civil engineers are trained and experienced in stormwater damage issues.
 Seek the help a professional.

 A few are certified by the American Institute of Hydrology (AIH).
 The AIH tests and certifies qualified engineers that have vast training in hydrology, stormwater damage issues and water quality problems.

 Home Page - Atlanta Engineering Services